-Houses in Multiple Occupation (HMOs) - the domestic Technical Handbook should be used for HMOs that are dwellings and flatted student accommodation that are essentially designed as self-contained flats, including cluster flats, regardless of the evacuation strategy.
-The non-domestic Technical Handbook should be used for all other HMOs and student accommodation designed on the traditional "halls of residence" principle.
-It should be noted that HMOs may also require to be licensed under the Civic Government (Scotland) Act 1982 - Order 2000.
-To be classified as a House in Multiple Occupation, the accommodation must be the only or principal residence of 3 or more people from different families.
-In relation to fire safety aspects, HMOs which require a licence are also subject to Part 3 of the Fire (Scotland) Act 2005, as amended and guidance is available on the firelaw website.
+Houses in Multiple Occupation (HMOs) - Section 2 of the Domestic Technical Handbook should be used for multi-occupancy dwellings designed for not more than six individuals living together as a single household.
+This includes houses, maisonettes and flats (including flatted student accommodation and cluster flats that are essentially designed as self-contained flats), regardless of the evacuation strategy.
+Section 2 Fire of the Nondomestic Technical Handbook should be used for shared multi-occupancy residential buildings designed for more than six individuals including student accommodation designed on the traditional "halls of residence" principle, with bedrooms having shared sanitary and cooking facilities.

+It should be noted that multi-occupancy dwellings and shared multi-occupancy residential buildings may also require to be licensed for use as a 'House in Multiple Occupation' (HMO) under the Civic Government (Scotland) Act 1982 (Licensing of Houses in Multiple Occupation) - Order 2000.
+In relation to fire safety aspects, HMOs which require a licence are also subject to Part 3 of the Fire (Scotland) Act 2005, as amended and guidance is available on the Firelaw website.